Karnataka's Hidden Treasures

 Day 11 Badami to Goa – 270kms

-Today it is a scenic drive to Goa for a three night stay at the Ahilya by the Sea.
-Alternatively upgrade to The Leela.
+Today it is a scenic drive to Goa for a three night stay at Casa Vagator.
+Alternatively upgrade to Ahilya by the Sea or The Leela.
 Superbly located on the southernmost point of Goa's coastline, this excellent hotel combines luxury with a very high standard of service.
 Rooms are comfortable and tastefully furnished, there are numerous dining options, a large swimming pool and opulent spa.
 (B)

 Day 12 Goa

 Two days at leisure to relax and enjoy Goa and the hotel.
 This former Portuguese colony offers some of the most beautiful beaches in the world, however, Goa also has a rich and visible heritage with a distinct Mediterranean atmosphere.
 From brilliant lush green fields, villages and hamlets to the white painted churches and the vibrant bougainvillea of historic Panjim, there is plenty to see and do.
 (B)